GIST-CSBL/BayeshERG/README.md

 ```

 ### Install dependencies
-- If your system has GPU, check the CUDA version in advance (nvidia-smi).
+If your system has GPU, make sure your CUDA version is 10.2 or high.

 Excute the installation shell script `install.sh`